adarwash/Striveas-ProjectManager/README-time-tracking.md

 # Time Tracking System

-A comprehensive time tracking system for the ProjectTracker application that allows users to clock in/out, take breaks, and track their work hours.
+A comprehensive time tracking system for the HiveITPortal application that allows users to clock in/out, take breaks, and track their work hours.
 The system persists time tracking even when users sign out and provides detailed reporting capabilities.

 ## Features